I think of Aberffraw beach not only as one of the best of Anglesey’s beaches, but where Anglesey’s Sahara meets the sea.

 You won't see everything worth seeing on Anglesey in one trip, so make sure you appreciate what you can on each visit.

-Sit there nibblng your soggy Sunblest tomato sandwich and plan your next trip.
+Sit there nibbling your soggy Sunblest tomato sandwich and plan your next trip.

 It’s a half-mile walk to this ideal beach along the sandy river bank from the village and road.

-And when you get there, the beach is a big, wide curving sandy bay that rewards you with pleasant sandy beach.
+And when you get there, Aberffraw beach is a big, wide curving sandy bay that rewards you with pleasant sandy beach.